mlevin23/Zephyr22/stubs.txt

       ENDIF
     ENDFOR
   ENDWHILE
 }

+// The function below will take a sound level from a user, and if the sound level from the sensor exceeds it, it will alert the parent user.
+The function also requires a parent id to alert to.
+This will allow parents to choose who will go to the infant. void alertParent(int alertLevel, int parentID)
+{
+  IF sensorLevel > alertLevel
+    connectdevice(parentID)
+}

 // This function will check the temperature in household, as long as a connection exists.
 This will connect from a user device to the server.